Canop/bounded-cache/readme.md

 This cache is mainly useful when :

+* you want to keep in memories some resources that aren't instantly loaded
 * it's hard to predict what resources may be queried
 * queried resources are often queried again shortly after
 * you want to ensure the used memory is bounded
-* you may have a big (but bounded) number of entries
+* you may want to cache a big (but bounded) number of entries

 Gotchas :

-* if the logic of your application is firstly based on time-to-leave and bounded memory isn't a requirement, this isn't for you
+* if the logic of your application is mainly based on time-to-leave and bounded memory isn't a requirement, this isn't for you
-* the implementation doesn't guarantee a removal of entries based on TTL, least recently accessed entry is the main criterium (it does guarantee get or peek don't return an expired value, though)
+* the implementation doesn't guarantee a removal of entries based on TTL, least recently accessed entry is the main criterium (it does guarantee that `get` or `peek` don't return an expired value, though)

 ## Quick Start